-- Make sure the public are aware that people who litter and dump rubbish illegally will be penalised financially. - Ensure the public are aware of the options for disposing of unwented materials in the Lockyer Valley.
+- Ensure the public are aware of the options for disposing of unwanted materials in the Lockyer Valley.
 Including both recycling and re-use options.
-Ensure the public are aware of how to use these options appropriately. - Ensure the public is aware that they fund clean-up costs and disposal via their rates and this is money which could be better spent on providing other services. - 8.
-Ensure the public understand what they can do to help with this problem, for e.g. cover their trailer loads of rubbish, eyes and ears open to watch for littering and illegal dumping, separate their waste to reduce disposal costs, what to do if they witness littering or illegal dumping, how they can join in clean-up operations. - Ensure the community is aware of Queensland Government and Lockyer Valley Regional Council's enforcement strategy pursuant to the Waste Reduction and Recycling Act.
-2011.
+Ensure the public are aware of how to use these options appropriately. - 7.
+Ensure the public is aware that they fund clean-up costs and disposal via their rates and this is money which could be better spent on providing other services. - 8.
+Ensure the public understand what they can do to help with this problem, for e.g. cover their trailer loads of rubbish, eyes and ears open to watch for littering and illegal dumping, separate their waste to reduce disposal costs, what to do if they witness littering or illegal dumping, how they can join in clean-up operations. - Ensure the community is aware of Queensland Government and Lockyer Valley Regional Council's enforcement strategy pursuant to the Waste Reduction and Recycling Act 2011.